RX2Solutions/RX2Solutions.github.io/_inbox/2026-04-client-word-import/20-implementation-notes/page-map.md

 - Update hero copy to the new positioning:
   - "People First.
 Respectfully Professional, Always."
   - "HR Outsourcing.
 Executive Search.
 Strategic Staffing - Delivered Nationwide."
+- Remove the current "Respectfully Prefessional Process" section (include of `/_includes/process.html`)
+- Update "Our Solutions" section:
   - Refresh the "Our Solutions" section with the new three-service copy in `full-export.md`.
+  - Remove the "trampstamp" image found in the "Our Solutions" - adjust layout for three bullets instead of text on weither side of image.
 - Add or adapt a section for:
   - "One Partner.
 One Contact.
 Fully Integrated."
   - "What Respectfully Professional Means"